exasol/exasol-testcontainers/doc/system_requirements.md

 ### Terms and Abbreviations

-The following list gives you an overview of terms and abbreviations commonly used in OFT documents.
+The following list gives you an overview of terms and abbreviations commonly used in ETC documents.

 * Container: (Docker container)[https://docs.docker.com/glossary/#container]
 * Docker: Container-based virtualization framework